 - Book your ferries with FerryScanner

 Merichas is Kythnos’ main port where the ferries from Lavrion or Piraeus arrive.
 This is the most central settlement of the island with buses, rental cars, taxis, and an organized marina for yachts and sailing boats.

 The port of Kythnos is also a great place to make your base and explore the island as it has lovely, clear-water beaches, fish taverns with tables on the sand, and shops for basic supplies.
-From Merichas you can take the boats that regularly leave for the famous Kolona beach or enjoy a magical sunset in this westward-facing settlement.
+The best thing you can do in Kythnos Greece from Merichas is to take the boats that regularly leave for the famous Kolona beach.

 Looking for a place to stay in Merichas?
 Check out the Eternal Blue Kythnos!